 You'll also want to plan to shop for and pack primarily non-perishable food items.
 This would include pre-packaged or boxed snacks, canned fruits and vegetables, canned soups, boxed pasta and jars of sauce.

 You'll need to take day-to-day items like garbage bags, paper towels, toilet paper (rapid disintegration), cleaning supplies, food storage bags, flashlights, fire extinguisher, batteries and basic tools.

 Make sure you also include personal items like soaps, shampoo, deodorant, tooth brush and tooth paste, bedding, and towels.

 This list may include modern-day favorites like tablets and laptops, as well as classics such as books or other reading material, games, and puzzles.
-You can also include recreational items like fishing poles, golf clubs, exercise gear, and hiking gear.
+You can also include recreational items like fishing poles, golf clubs, exercise equipment, and hiking gear.

 When you're making your lists, make sure to include the essential items that you use every day, followed by items that you would like to bring.
 Try not to stress too much over this; any items you forget can be purchased or replaced.

 We hope this RV checklist helps you as you plan for your next snowbird trip.
 If you loved these RV packing tips, do us a favor and share them on social media to help others.
 Travel safely and enjoy your upcoming winter escape!